-I have one particular memory where I am eating outside at a restaurant in Vienna and a beggar comes up to me and my husband, shares a ”pity” story and asks for money, thus interrupting our conversation and general dining experience.
+I have one particular moment I’d to share with you: Where I am eating outside at a restaurant in Vienna and a beggar comes up to me and my husband, shares a ”pity” story and asks for money, thus interrupting our conversation and general dining experience.
 In this specific event, one of the waitresses saw what was going on and asked the beggar to leave, but the beggar ignored the waitress and persisted in their deed, going to the couple next to us.
 The waitress, obviously upset, did what she could to direct the beggar away from the diners, but the beggar continued.

 I have never encountered something like this before in my small town in Connecticut — having a beggar step in front of diners outside at a restaurant and ask for money.
 So you can probably understand why this shook me up a bit.
 To me it was like my privacy was invaded.
 Though we should ask: if we were in the beggars shoes, would we do the same?